 Will working from home or prolonged staff absence disrupt the levels of customer service we can expect from you?

 We are doing everything we can to maintain service levels but as the situation develops we do expect to be operating at a reduced capacity.
-Therefore, we will be temporarily closing our phone lines and chat facility for our Glasgow E-Trade operation to manage reduced staffing levels.
-Instead, we are asking that all inquiries are sent to firstname.lastname@example.org.
+Therefore, we will be temporarily closing our phone lines but Live Chat is open for Non-Motor for our Glasgow E-Trade operation to manage reduced staffing levels.

-We’ll aim to respond to your queries within 48 hours, with urgent requests dealt with the same business day.
+We’ll aim to respond to your queries as soon as possible.
 Thank you for your understanding.

 We understand that in these extraordinary times your customers may experience financial difficulties, we have put together some guidance to help you support your customers here.